Fnefe/google-docs-article/sharing-and-collaborating.md

 ## Sharing and Collaborating
 One of the most powerful features of Google Docs is real-time collaboration.
 You can share your documents with others, control who can view, edit and work togethet simultaneously from any location.
-THis feature makes it easy for teams, classmates or editors to work on a document with out needing to email multiple document version.
+This feature makes it easy for teams, classmates or editors to work on a document with out needing to email multiple document version.

 ---